AI For Septic Backup Calls

 155 calls/mo, 52% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$680 average urgent septic job value Average revenue per converted booking, job, consult, or appointment.
+$680 average urgent septic job value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with call logs, after-hours mix, pump-truck capacity, tank-size mix, access difficulty, emergency fee rules, repair close rate, inspection mix, and actual average invoice value.